Godzilla: Final thoughts (Updated 10/2016)

 And what’s particularly wild about the Godzilla/daikaiju franchise is that its separate continuities aren’t completely separate, but have certain films in common.
-The original Godzilla is a part of virtually, if not literally, every different universe in the franchise.
+The original Godzilla is a part of virtually every different universe in the franchise.
 Mothra, War of the Gargantuas, and possibly other non-Godzilla films are part of the Shōwa, Kiryu, and Final Wars continuities.
 And at the risk of offending purists, I can make a case that the 1998 American Godzilla has a place in more than one continuity (see below).
 And yet these aren’t simply alternate timelines, histories diverging from a shared origin; they’re wholesale reimaginings of the underlying premise of the franchise.
 Many of them reinterpret the very nature of Godzilla and his 1954 attack — including the same events but changing their meaning, context, and history, offering different theories of what Godzilla is, where he came from, and why he attacked.
 They’re different, incompatible realities from the start, but they include equivalent events.
 It’s an intriguing ongoing experiment in invention, and it demands flexibility and an open mind.

 So since I love making lists, here are my semi-conjectural overviews of the various Godzilla continuities to date.
 This will not be a strictly chronological list, since some of the continuities are more closely related than others and I’ll group them together for easier comparison.